 So your doctor wants you (or your partner) to undergo a semen analysis for infertility, huh?
 If you’ve never given a sperm sample before, you’re probably imagining all kinds of embarrassing and/or awkward scenarios.
 Will a random stranger accidentally burst in at a critical moment?
 Will you be able to “make the magic happen” under pressure?
 Will it be exactly like that scene at the sperm bank in Road Trip?
 (Spoiler alert: no, it’s nothing like that.)

-Chances are, if your doc has asked for a semen sample, he or she’s got a pretty good reason—there’s a lot that can be learned from that precious cup of bodily fluids, so it’s definitely worth going through the process even if you don’t totally love the idea.
-But relax: giving a semen sample is not as bad as you think.
+Chances are, if you’re facing infertility and your doc has asked for a semen analysis, he or she’s got a pretty good reason—there’s a lot that can be learned from that precious cup of bodily fluids, so it’s definitely worth going through the process even if you don’t totally love the idea.
+But relax: a semen analysis is not as bad as you think.
 Here’s everything you need to know.

-Why do I have to give a semen sample?
+Why do I have to do a semen analysis?

 The most obvious reason is because you’re dealing with infertility issues—male factor infertility is found in 40% of couples struggling to conceive, so a semen sample is the best way to determine if something’s up with the quality of your sperm.
 But Dr. Mark Trolice, reproductive endocrinologist at Fertility CARE: The IVF Center in Orlando, Florida, says there are some other possible reasons for needing to give a semen sample, like if: